npm/rfcs/accepted/0000-publish-prompt.md

 ## Motivation

-Breaking the prompt into a two-step operation allows for a validation of contents prior to uploading the package but it also enable new possibilities such as printing warnings promotting 2FA adoption, etc.
+Breaking the prompt into a two-step operation allows for a validation of contents prior to uploading the package.

 ## Detailed Explanation and Rationale

 `npm publish` should ask for a confirmation prompt prior to uploading the package tarball.

-Currently "publish" has a very nice behavior for users that have 2FA enabled, one in which it stops the publish process in order to ask for the OTP code, allowing for a review of the file contents prior to uploading the tarball file.
+Currently "publish" has a very nice **unintended UX** for users with 2FA enabled, in which it stops the publish process in order to ask for the OTP code, allowing for a review of the file contents (and even cancelling the process altogether) prior to uploading the tarball file.

-It would be very nice to expand that "review"
+A broader population of package authors can benefit from this UX if we formalize it.
+Allowing for review of contents and cancelation of package publishing.

 ## Alternatives

-Not change it, just keep the current behavior?
+1. Not change it, just keep the current behavior?
+2. Implement it behind an _opt-in_ config option

 ## Implementation